You’ve decided to get a Nespresso machine. Now the dilemma is which type of machine to choose: Vertuo vs. OriginalLine?

 Nestle actually had a slow start until new management came in.
 The company licensed its designs to companies like Breville and DeLonghi, who manufacture the machine (Nespresso only makes pods).
-There was also some help from George Clooney, whose clever ads positioned Nespresso as a luxury.
+George Clooney also bumped the brand with clever ads that positioned Nespresso as a luxury.
 Then, the rest was history.

 However, Nespresso struggled to break through in the US market, mostly because US coffee lovers like larger drinks.
-So the company came up with VertuoLine in 2014 — a range of machines that brew big coffee drinks.
+Its patents also expired on the original design.
+So the company launched VertuoLine in 2014 — a range of machines that brew big coffee drinks.
 That led to two distinct machines and pods that we see today.

 Nespresso Original Overview

 Nespresso Original highlights: